DataDog/documentation/content/agent/tagging.md

 You can use tags to narrow down the metrics to display on a dashboard graph, or to create groups of metrics to display.
 To narrow down the metrics to display, enter the tag in the `from:` textbox.
-You will now be looking at a chosen metric over all the hosts that have that particular tag assigned.
+You are now looking at a chosen metric over all the hosts that have that particular tag assigned.

 {{< img src="agent/tagging/dashboardtags_1.png" alt="Tags in Dashboards from textbox" responsive="true" popup="true">}}